awslabs/aws-well-architected-labs/content/Sustainability/200_Labs/200_different_datasets_and_their_use_case/Module_1/3_explore_your_data.md

-You will use AWS Glue Crawlers to scan our data and infer schema information integrating it into your AWS Glue Data Catalog. .
+You will use AWS Glue Crawlers to scan your data and infer schema information integrating it into your AWS Glue Data Catalog. .
 An [AWS Glue crawler](https://docs.aws.amazon.com/glue/latest/dg/add-crawler.html) connects to a data store, progresses through a prioritized list of classifiers to extract the schema of your data and other statistics, and then populates the [Glue Data Catalog](https://docs.aws.amazon.com/glue/latest/dg/catalog-and-crawler.html) with this metadata.

 First, you will use Glue Crawlers to crawl the dataset so you can later on use the tables created by Glue Crawlers to query using Athena.